bryplano/capacitor/site/docs-md/getting-started/with-ionic.md

 ### Initialize Capacitor with your app information

-*Note: `npx` is a new utility available in npm 5 or above that executes local binaries/scripts to avoid global installs.*
+> **Note**: `npx` is a new utility available in npm 5 or above that executes local binaries/scripts to avoid global installs.

 ```bash
 npx cap init [appName] [appId]